IreneG5/spss_online/README.md

 - **Registered users/inactive customers**: Users that registered to the web page using the registration form and are logged in but they don't have any active license.
-  - **Registered users**: they don't have an active license because they haven't buy any product yet.
+  - **Registered users**: they don't have an active license because they haven't bought any products yet.
   - **Inactive customers**: they don't have an active license because the products they bought have expired licenses and they have not renewed.

-  I decided to unify these 2 types of users in the same use case as they basically have the same functionality.
-The only differences are that: inactive customers might have old cases and it make sense that they can still access those tickets for future reference, but also makes sense for registered users to see this section as it is a way to encourage them to buy a product so they can access this functionality; inactive customers have old products that are shown in the profile page with a link the products page, and it also makes sense to show this section to registered users so they know where their products would be if they buy them.
+  I decided to unify these 2 users types in the same use case as they basically have the same functionality.
+The only differences are that: inactive customers might have old cases and it makes sense that they can still access those tickets for future reference, but also makes sense for registered users to see this section as it is a way to encourage them to buy a product so they can access this functionality; inactive customers have old products that are shown in the profile page with a link the products page, and it also makes sense to show this section to registered users so they know where their products would be if they were to buy them.

-  These type of users have visitors' access plus:
+  These users types have visitors' access plus:
   - can vote and comment in blog posts.
   - can see their profile, tickets page and old tickets details (if any)
-  - can't open new ticket or edit existing tickets.
+  - can't open new tickets or edit existing tickets.
   - see a call to action with a discount offer and a link to contact us in the profile and products pages.

-  To identify these type of users the code uses: a new attribute called `is_customer` that is computed in the User Model by checking if that particular logged user has any purchase with an active license.
+  To identify these type of user, the code uses: a new attribute called `is_customer` that is computed in the User Model by checking if that particular logged user has any purchase with an active license.
 If that is positive, `is_customer` is set up to True, otherwise it is set up to False - this last one is the case for these types of users.
   (More about active licenses in the products section)